-Why group?
-As a person with diabetes, there's this feeling of excitement I get when I see pump tubing or that continuous glucose monitor (CGM) lump on someone's shoulder.
-I don't even necessarily need to talk to them--there's jus this "me too!" moment where I know that they just "get it".
-Parenting a child with diabetes an feel frustrating, isolating, and downright scary.
-Group is a great way to know you're not alone (seriously, you're not the only one who has forgotten the Lantus shot or doubled up on insulin for a meal when your partner thought it was their turn too), that you have support, and that there is a place where people "get it".
+Also, as a person with diabetes, there's this feeling of excitement I get when I see pump tubing or that continuous glucose monitor (CGM) lump on someone's shoulder.
+I don't even necessarily need to talk to them--there's just this "me too!" moment where I know that they just "get it".
+Parenting a child with diabetes can feel frustrating, isolating, and downright scary.
+Doing this workshop is a great way to know you're not alone (seriously, you're not the only one who has forgotten the Lantus shot or doubled up on insulin for a meal when your partner thought it was their turn too), that you have support, and that there is a place where people "get it".

 Why would I do this?
 My kid is doing great!
 That's wonderful!
 This course is chalked full of skills to add to your toolbox, and let's face it--when it comes to diabetes, it never hurts to have too many resources.
 One of the trickiest things about diabetes is that it is always changing, whether it's day to day blood sugars or taking over the diabetes independence reigns (and maybe dropping them and handing them back, and then taking them over again but while you also hold one).
 These roads can be bumpy and scary, and it helps to have a strong foundation of good communication so you are ready in case something should happen.
 You go to the dentist to for check-ups and preventative cleanings so that you can treat issues before they require an emergency root canal!

-What will a group look like?
-Group is capped at 8 people.
+What will a session look like?
+The workshop cohort is capped at 8 people.
 Whether you are a single parent/caregiver or you do the workshop with your partner, your cohort will serve as a safe community of supportive people who will not ask you if your child's diabetes has been "cured" yet or scrunch up their face and leave them room when you talk about injecting insulin.

-How is group structured?
-Each session is formatted to cover common issues and topics and then we'll learn specific tools to handle them.
+How is the workshop structured?
+Each of the 6 sessions is formatted to cover common issues and topics and then we'll learn specific tools to handle them.
 We'll go through a step-by-step process where we learn how to implement these tools.
 After that, we will practice our skills by going through several exercises before we leave so that we feel comfortable with them, and then we'll have a chance to do them at home.
 There will be readings to help troubleshoot and guide us between workshops, and at the beginning of the next session, there will be an opportunity to talk about how things went.

 What will the sessions cover?